phapdinh/voyages/DEVELOPER_NOTES.rst

 NOTE: The Template_Name field is under Advanced > Show on each flat page record.
       Since each app has its own styling requirements, each app should have its own base flat page. flatpages/education_flatpage.html  can be used as a starting point if additional templaes need to be added.
+       Each language version must have its own Flatpage entry with a unique url.
+The last level indicates the language.
+       Example: /about/en/,  /about/pt/ .
+       NOTE: url must start and end with a /
+       NOTE: Current laguages and codes are in settings.LANGUAGES

 3. Make reference to the link { url ‘new-page’} somewhere on the website